Rent Now: Secure Tenancy Creation

 There's no holding period: as soon as the rent is paid to us, we pay it to you, automatically.

-If your tenant is late on rent, we'll notify you automatically, and chase the tenant on your behalf.
+If the tenant is late on rent, we'll notify the landlord automatically, and chase the tenant on their behalf.

 Looking to begin Rent Now?